0abc/0abc-a22/README.md

 * A third level of infantry and cavalry armoury researches is available; blacksmith can be constructed in village phase
-* Walls, storehouses, markets, fields, farmsteads, and corrals can be constructed in neutral territory (new), as can civic centres, colonies, crannogs, docks, naval shipyards, and outposts (unchanged)
+* Walls, storehouses, markets, fields, farmsteads, and corrals can be constructed in neutral territory (new), as can civic centres, colonies, crannogs, docks, harbours, shipyards, and outposts (unchanged)
-* Bribable (espionage: reveal their vision range for 10 seconds) are:
+* Bribable (espionage: temporarily reveal their vision range) are:
   * all ships and traders
   * heroes
   * centres, crannogs, docks, embassies, harbours, libraries, markets, palaces, temples, theatres, and wonders